aziontech/lib/packages/storage/README.md

 **Parameters:**

 - `name: string` - Name of the bucket to update.
-- `edge_access: string` - New edge access configuration for the bucket.
+- `workloads_access: string` - New Workloads Access configuration for the bucket.
 - `debug?: boolean` - Enable debug mode for detailed logging.

 **Returns:**